silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/add-a-software-license-item.md

 ---
-description: This article describes how to add a software license to your Cerby workspace.
+description: "This article describes how to add a software license to your Cerby workspace."
 intercom_id: 8860238
 ---